 - Organize and manage SepticSmart Week activities in their communities

-- Attend mandatory trainings and meetings as requested
+- Attend mandatory training and meetings as requested

 - These Clean Water Ambassadors are instrumental in improving our communities and water quality.